orrholly/FDA-WebApp-Documentation/README.md

 > As a researcher, I want to have the ability to toggle on/off and zoom in/out on the following layers projected over a basemap so that I can make visualize spatial comparisons/correlations between FDA violations and smoking behavior.":

    * [FDA Civil Money Penalties (10/12/10-2/28/15)](http://gis.truthinitiative.org/arcgis/rest/services/FDA/FDA_Civil_Money_Penalties_Complete/MapServer/0)
    Example of linked doc URL: http://www.fda.gov/downloads/tobaccoproducts/guidancecomplianceregulatoryinformation/ucm428068.pdf
    ID Tool is not working on points with multiple points expanded.
    <img src="/images/civil_money_2015.png" width="200">

    * [FDA Warning Letters (10/12/10 - 2/28/15)](http://gis.truthinitiative.org/arcgis/rest/services/FDA/FDA_Warning_Letters_Complete/MapServer/0)
    Example of linked doc URL: http://www.fda.gov/ICECI/EnforcementActions/WarningLetters/tobacco/ucm374485.htm
+   Link to document is not working.
    ID Tool is not working on points with multiple points expanded.
    <img src="/images/warning2015.png" width="200">